LAAC-LSCP/ChildProject/docs/source/vandam.rst

 .. note::

    The metadata can be enriched with many more columns.
-   See :ref:`format-metadata` for standards columns.
+   See :ref:`format-metadata` for standard columns.
    You can add as many extra, custom columns as you need.

 Save the changes locally